On isogenies among certain abelian surfaces: Abelian and Kummer surfaces

 \end{proposition} The twelve non-neutral components of the reducible fibers of Kodaira type $A_1$ represent the classes $K_4, \dots, K_{15}$ of the Kummer lattice and are not intersected by the class of the zero section given by $K_0$.
 The remaining four classes $K_i$ with $0 \le i\le3$ satisfy $F\circ K_i=1$ and $K_j \circ K_i=0$ with $4\le j \le 15$.
 Thus, they represent sections of the elliptic fibration with section $(\pi,\mathsf{O})$ that we still denote by $K_i$ and intersect only neutral components of the reducible fibers, given by the divisor classes $F-K_j$ with $1 \le i\le3$ and $4\le j \le 15$.
-Following \cites{Clingher:2017aa,MalmendierClingher:2018}, we write the elliptic fibration with section $(\pi,\mathsf{O})$ as the affine Weierstrass model
+In \cites{Clingher:2017aa,MR3995925} the authors introduced explicit normal forms for the elliptic fibration with section $(\pi,\mathsf{O})$, given as the affine Weierstrass model